AdobeDocs/commerce-extensibility/src/pages/starter-kit/developer-tools.md

 ## Create or modify an event

-The Starter Kit comes with predefined events for each entity.
+The starter kit comes with predefined events for each entity.
 If you need to add a new event to an entity or modify an existing one, use the following steps.

 1. Add the event to the `./onboarding/config/events.json` file under the corresponding entity.
 For example, if the event is related to a customer and is coming from commerce, you should add it under the `customer` entity in the `commerce` section.
 To modify an existing event, edit the event in the corresponding section of the `./onboarding/config/events.json` file.